switchtrue/personal-blog/content/posts/firewatch-australia-introduction.md

 +++

 {{< seriesbanner >}}
-This is the introduction of a series of 5 posts on building the [Firewatch Australia](https://firewatchaus.com/) app.
-The next posts will be released over the coming days.
+[Firewatch Australia](https://firewatchaus.com/) is a free app released over the 2019-2020 Australian Bushfire season to help track bushfires.
+This is the introduction of a series of 5 posts on building the app.
+Take a look at the [next post on Data Processing]({{< ref "/posts/firewatch-australia-part-1.md" >}}) to learn more.
 {{< /seriesbanner >}}

 ---